2023 Guide to Enhancing AWS Backups with Threat Detection and Response

 While backup is ingrained into the ethos of essential IT management, recovery, or, more specifically, the reliability, speed, and accessibility of recovered data, have yet to be the focus of AWS administrators.
-However, external factors such as malware, ransomware, regulatory requirements, and business needs are all changing the requirements of “is the data backed up” to “how quickly can it be proven that the data/apps can be recovered.”
+However, external factors such as ransomware, regulatory requirements, and business needs are all changing the requirements of “is the data backed up” to “how quickly can it be proven that the data/apps can be recovered.”
 Many things can cause data loss, such as cloud failures, software bugs, human error, cyberattacks, and natural disasters.
 AWS Backups can help you recover from these types of events and prevent permanent data loss.
 Testing AWS Backups for high transaction applications with high data change rates is particularly important.

 Overall, the importance of backups for data protection cannot be overstated.
 They are an essential part of any good data management strategy in AWS and can help to protect the organization from the consequences of data loss.